mildred/utp/README.md

 When initiating the connection, this event is emitted when the other end accepted the connection.

+#### Event 'timeout'

+When initiating the connection, this event is emitted when the other end is not responding at all.
+The timeout is 5 seconds by default and can be configured with `opts.timeout`.

 ## Extensions to the protocol